On the Galois-module structure of polydifferentials of Artin-Schreier-Mumford curves, modular and integral representation theory: Introduction

-Let us now describe the structure of the article.
-Section \ref{sec2} is concerned with a short description on the holomorphic differentials and polydifferentials of Mumford curves seen as cohomology classes.
-In section \ref{sec3} we focus on holomorphic differentials.
-These objects have a more combinatorial nature and their study is more geometric, see \cite{ManinDrinfeld}.
-As a side result we obtain a bound for the order of an automorphism acting on them.
-In this section we also give a criterion for a module to be indecomposable based on the dimension of the invariant subspace.
-Next section is devoted to the study of polydifferentials.
-We recall some notions for the theory of derivations in free groups and then we spend section \ref{favorCont} on doing computations on computing the structure of derivations on Subrao curves.
-In section \ref{6} we use the theory of projective modules in order to study the $K[A]$-structure.
-We show how results of S. Nakajima \cite{Nak:86}) can be applied without the usage of the theory of Mumford curves.
-For the $K[A\times B]$-structure we employ both the theory of projective covers and the theory of B. K\"ock on the Galois-module structure of weakly ramified covers.
-We are not aware of a method outside the theory of harmonic cocycles for Mumford curves for proving theorem \ref{mainFree}.\ref{part2}.
+Let us now describe the structure of this paper.
+The next section (\S\ref{sec2}) recalls the description of the space of polydifferentials of Mumford curves in terms of the group cohomologies.
+In \S\ref{sec3} we focus on $1$-differentials.
+As a side result, we obtain a bound for the order of an automorphism acting on them (see Corollary \ref{cor-orderupperbound}).
+We also give in this section a criterion for a module to be indecomposable, based on the dimension of the space of invariant elements.
+From \S\ref{favorCont} onward, we proceed to the study of the space of polydifferentials.
+In \S\ref{6} we first study $K[A]$-module structure using a combinatorial approach.
+Then we also show how results of S.\ Nakajima \cite{Nak:86} can be applied without the usage of the theory of Mumford curves.
+For the $K[G]$-module structure, we employ both the theory of projective covers and the theory of B.\ K\"ock on the Galois-module structure of weakly ramified covers.